tatsuya-midorikawa/LibreOfficeSmith/README.md

 # LibreOfficeSmith
-This library is designed to support LibreOffice operations.
+Helper library for LibreOffice operations.

 # How to use